 The research component of the doctoral training has been planned as an intense, carefully mentored process.
-The program faculty represent the majority of clinical departments within

-URMC as well as basic science departments.
+The program faculty represent most clinical departments within URMC as well as basic science departments.
 Also represented are government agencies such as the Health Department and private corporations such as Kodak, Xerox and Blue Cross/Blue Shield, each of which has expressed interest in public health/health care issues.
 Collaborations with these institutions have been developed and nurtured by the Department of Public Health Sciences because of the diversity that they bring to the department activities as well as the rich data sources each holds.
 The program faculty provides the primary source of research opportunities for students to share in during their training as well as serving as the foundation on which dissertation research investigations may be built.
 The federally funded research studies led by program faculty provide ample options for doctoral students, however, students are not limited to these programs.
+Areas of active research among epidemiology faculty include: